-Are there any more?
-In particular, when d=1, are the Whitehead link and the Borromean rings the only two arithmetic alternating links?
-In the case of d=1, any such link complement admits a decomposition as a union of right angled octahedra.
-If the polyhedra produced by the method described in §3.1 were known to be completely realizable by ideal hyperbolic right angled polyhedra (in the sense of [13]) then by [13] this would identify the link as the Borromean rings.
+Moreover, any link complement covering Q_1 admits a decomposition as a union of right angled octahedra, and we note that if the polyhedra produced by the method described in Sec.
+3.1 were known to be completely realizable by ideal hyperbolic right angled polyhedra (in the sense of [13]), then by [13] this would identify the link as the Borromean rings.